iandunn/regolith/readme.md

 * Outputs a content flag designed for external monitoring services
 * Displays the current environment in the Admin Bar (i.e., _development_ or _production_)

+[Check out some screenshots](docs/screenshots.md) to get a taste of working with it.

 ## Documentation